-The StoreClient is a built-in utility available in both Python and JavaScript code steps that lets you store and retrieve data between Zaps or between runs of the same Zap.
+StoreClient is a built-in utility available in both Python and JavaScript code steps that lets you store and retrieve data between workflows or between runs of the same workflow.
+Use it when you need to track counters, deduplicate data, or share state across runs.

 var store = StoreClient('your secret here');